dsdanielpark/Bard-API/README.md

 bard.get_answer("What is my last prompt??")['content']
 ```
 ### Multi-language Bard API
 To remove the dependencies of the bardapi package, you need to install the GitHub developer version.
-Alternatively, you can utilize Google Translate to translate the input and output to and from the languages officially supported by Bard.
+Alternatively, you can use any other translator to convert the input and output into the languages officially supported by Bard.
 ```python
 #pip install git+https://github.com/dsdanielpark/Bard-API.git
 from bardapi import Bard